UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Compare natural gas plans to save money on your utility bill.

-At the end of the day, the gas that flows into your furnace and stove is exactly the same regardless of who sends you the bill.
-Your decision should be based on the rate per therm and the terms of the contract.
-Before you sign up, we strongly encourage you to grab your most recent bill if you are switching, or estimate your usage if you are moving to Atlanta.
-Read the fine print on the early termination fee to avoid buyer’s remorse later.
-By taking ten minutes to compare natural gas plans now, you can save hundreds of dollars over the next year.
+Before you lock into a new plan, we strongly encourage you to grab your most recent bill or estimate your usage if you are moving to Atlanta.
+By taking ten minutes to compare natural gas plans today, you can easily save hundreds of dollars over the next year.

 Is SCANA Energy the same as Georgia Natural Gas?

-No, they are two separate companies and competitors.
-However, both companies use the same pipelines owned and maintained by Atlanta Gas Light (AGL).
-This means that while your billing and customer service experience will differ, the actual gas delivery service and emergency repairs are handled by AGL for both providers.
+No, they are two separate companies and direct competitors.
+However, both companies use the exact same pipelines owned and maintained by Atlanta Gas Light (AGL).
+This means that while your billing rates and customer service experience will differ, the actual gas delivery service is identical for both providers.

 Who has the cheapest gas supplier in Atlanta?

-The “cheapest” supplier fluctuates from month to month as providers release new promotions.
-Generally, Georgia Natural Gas and Gas South are in tight competition for the lowest fixed rate per therm for customers with good credit.
-However, you must look at the total cost, including monthly service fees, to know who is truly cheaper for your usage level.
-For more information on how the state’s market works, you can visit the Georgia Consumer Protection Division website.
+The cheapest supplier fluctuates monthly as providers release new promotional rates.
+Generally, Georgia Natural Gas and Gas South are in tight competition for the lowest fixed rate per therm for prime-credit customers.
+You must look at the total overall cost, including the monthly service fees, to know who is truly cheaper for your home’s usage level.

 What is the difference between the regulated and unregulated divisions of SCANA?